You may think that once winter sets in your garden is going to be barren and bare. But it doesn’t have to be.

 Choosing Hardy Varieties

-Selecting plants that are hardy in your specific climate zone is crucial.
-These plants are more likely to survive and thrive through winter conditions.
+Picking plants that are hardy in your specific climate zone is really important.
+Why?
+Because they have a better chance of surviving and thriving in your winter conditions.

 Regular Maintenance